The Mentorship Circle is a safe and challenging environment for women who follow Jesus to grow and change the world.

 - Committed to this Mentorship Circle for the year

-- Able to meet weekly for at least two hours
+- Able to meet weekly for one hour

-- Able to invest time processing what you’ve learned
+- Able to invest time outside our meeting to process what you’ve learned

 - Want practical tips and tools to connect with God and others

-- Have a desire to be transformed and empowered
+- Have a desire to learn, be transformed and empowered

 - Receptive to feedback and challenge